FREE Working Mom Planner – Keep Track of ALL THE THINGS in Style

 What’s a girl to do when she can’t keep it all straight?

-The life-skills we’re teaching when we talk through this calendar with our families
+The life-skills we’re teaching when we talk through this working mom planner with our families:

 When we sit down on Sunday evenings and talk through the family schedule, we’re teaching our kids: